awsdocs/aws-doc-sdk-examples/resources/clients/react/sqs-chat/README.md

 #### POST /chat/add?user={username}&message={message}

-Sends a new message to the Amazon SQS queue configured in the sample application.
+Sends a new message to the SQS queue configured in the sample application.
 The _username_ and _message_ fields are plaintext, and can be any value.

 #### GET /chat/purge

-Purges your Amazon SQS queue.
+Purges your SQS queue.

 ### Run the tests